Do You Have Tips for Straw Bale Gardening?

 “Do you have any advice or opinion when it comes to hay bale gardening?”
 Question from Pamela of Conroe, Texas

 Answer: What are the odds of getting a nearly identical question on the same day by two gardeners states away?
 There are some advantages to straw or hay bale gardening, especially in hot and dry areas.
 And the method can be cost-effective.
-They also generate lots of rich organic matter for the garden and can yield beautiful crops if done properly.
+These gardens also generate lots of rich organic matter and can yield beautiful crops if done properly.

 Start with Good Materials